SAD MLA Manpreet Singh Ayali boycotts presidential poll | Politics

 SAD MLA Manpreet Singh Ayali boycotts presidential poll

-Shiromani Akali Dal MLA Manpreet Singh Ayali on Monday boycotted the presidential poll, saying issues related to Punjab remain unresolved and he was not consulted by his party leadership before deciding to back NDA candidate Droupadi Murmu.The Shiromani Akali Dal SAD has three legislators in the 117-member Punjab Assembly.
-But when the party decided to vote for the BJP candidate, I was not consulted.
+Shiromani Akali Dal MLA Manpreet Singh Ayali on Monday boycotted the presidential poll, saying issues related to Punjab remain unresolved and he was not consulted by his party leadership before deciding to back NDA candidate Droupadi Murmu.The Dakha MLA said he spoke to voters and workers in his constituency, and took the decision considering sentiments of Panth Sikh community.The Shiromani Akali Dal SAD has three legislators in the 117-member Punjab Assembly.

 - Country: